sami-badawi/godot-3d-voxel-demo-c-sharp/README.md

 Started work on porting the original 3D Voxel Demo from GD script to C#.
 Porting a dynamic language to a static is a little messy.

-All GD script classes are fully ported to C# but not all are wiered up since there is bug and the boxes are not showing up when game is running.
+All GD script classes are fully ported to C# and are wiered up

+There is bug and the voxel boxes are not showing up when game is running.

+### Last Playing Commit

+commit 87c6921defaf9a10b00e474e6999f259cac16f54
+### Goal for Port

 Trying to keep the code as close to the GD script version as possible.